Akumar0011/personal_assistant/README.md

 Project Files:

-index.html: Defines the structure of the page and links to the external CSS and JavaScript files.\n style.css: Provides the styles for the layout, colors, fonts, and animations. app.js: Implements the logic for voice commands, speech synthesis, and interactions with external resources.
+index.html: Defines the structure of the page and links to the external CSS and JavaScript files. style.css: Provides the styles for the layout, colors, fonts, and animations. app.js: Implements the logic for voice commands, speech synthesis, and interactions with external resources.